2016 Nature Inspiration Award - Individual

 NCC has been named the top environmental charity in MoneySense Magazine's Charity 100 index each year since 2010.
-The magazine’s ranking, the only one of its kind in Canada, evaluates charities based on their overall efficiency, fundraising efficiency, governance and transparency and the size of their reserve fund.
+The magazine’s ranking is the only one of its kind in Canada.
+Charities are evaluated on their overall efficiency, fundraising efficiency, governance and transparency and the size of their reserve fund.

 Canada's Greenest Employers 2015